 Sarah Robinson Bryan is originally from Columbia, SC.
 She studied Spanish and Christian Education at Presbyterian College.
 After graduation, she spent two years serving as a Young Adult Volunteer (a program of the Presbyterian Church USA).
 Sarah lived in Guatemala with a host family and worked with women’s groups through the Presbyterian Church of Guatemala and then moved back to the U.S. to serve in Tucson, AZ at Southside Presbyterian Church working with day laborers.

-Sarah has been living in Asheville for the past three years, where she founded her own non-profit, Hands and Feet of Asheville, which has recently been accepted as a new Young Adult Volunteer site.
-Sarah has passed on the leadership of Hands and Feet in order to take a leadership role with PEG, we welcome her as the new Executive Director!
+Sarah has been living in Asheville since 2011 when she founded her own non-profit, Hands and Feet of Asheville.
+Sarah passed on the leadership of Hands and Feet in 2014 in order to take a leadership role with PEG, we welcome her as the new Executive Director!